History

 The fragment resembles a frame of a keel ship built in the Scandinavian tradition.
 The notches indicate a clinker-built ship.
 The fragment could also be repurposed ship timber.
 In the Middle Ages, discarded ships were recycled, as it were, into quay linings, wells, and even graves.

 There are roughly two ways of attaching hull planks to the frames: clinker or carvel.
-The wood fragment is a frame for a clinker construction method.
+The wood fragment is a frame for the clinker construction method.

 Plank

-A day later, another plank was found at the same location.
+A day later, another plank was found in the same location.
 This could be part of a hull plank from the same ship.

 Dating